Load in packages

 Independent

-is then derived by minimizing (maximizing) yield for each region independently:
+can then be solved for by minimizing (maximizing) yield for each region independently:

 Global

-Deriving global MSY in a spatial cointext requires movement among regions to be accounted for.
-Similar to the global SPR case, this results in a global estimate, but regional estiamtes of because recruitment parameters are defined regionally.
-This results in a reference point that achieves for the entire population if is applied to each region, but does not ensure that each region is at .
+In a spatial context, global explicitly accounts for movement dynamics and results in a global estimate, but regional estiamtes of because recruitment parameters are defined regionally.
+Thus, global results in a reference point that achieves for the entire population if is applied to each region, but does not ensure that each region equilibrates at .

-- the relative fishing mortality between fleets (),
+- the relative fishing mortality between fishery fleets (),

 - fleet-specific fishery selectivity (),